Experience Europe's Highest Fjord View: Dalsnibba, Norway's Scenic Road

 Is the road to Dalsnibba worth it?

-Is the road to Dalsnibba open?
+Is Dalsnibba open?

-Dalsnibba is often covered by snow even in the summer.
+Set high in the western part of Norway, Dalsnibba is often covered by snow even in the summer.
 The road opens in May, or as soon as is practical (snow and risk of avalanches).
 As a rule, it is then open 24 hours a day until October.
 Opening times may vary slightly depending on weather conditions.
 The weather at the summit is changeable and can vary from thick fog to radiant sunshine in the blink of an eye.
 It is not uncommon to observe thick fog in the lowlands while the sun is shining at the summit.
 The weather changes quickly up here and, if you’re lucky, you can experience all four seasons in one day.